Fenix125/Spam-Jailbreak-Classification/README.md

 ## Licensing

-One really important part: Give your project a proper license.
-Here you should state what the license is and how to find the text version of the license.
-Something like:

-"The code in this project is licensed under MIT license."
+"The code in this project is licensed under the Apache License 2.0.
+See LICENSE.
+This distribution also includes a NOTICE file with attribution information."